Scary Barbie: An Extremely Energetic, Long-Duration Tidal Disruption Event Candidate Without a Detected Host Galaxy at z

 \section{Spectroscopic Features}

-In Figure \ref{fig:AT2021lwx_optical_spectra}, we show all available spectra in the rest-frame of AT 2021lwx obtained at four different epochs from Lick (blue) and Keck (black) observatories.
-All spectra were obtained after the transient had evolved for more than 700 days in the observed frame.
+All spectra were obtained after the transient had evolved for more than 400 days in the observed frame since its first detection in ztf-$r$ passband.
 The most prominent features are strong and narrow H Balmer lines.
 UV lines around C IV $\lambda 1548$ and He II $\lambda 1640$ are also seen.
 Semi-forbidden transitions from \ion{O}{3}] $\lambda\lambda1661,1666$, Si~III] $\lambda1892$, C~III] $\lambda1909$ and C~II] $\lambda2325$ are conspicuous.
-Weak Mg II $\lambda2800$ and O III $\lambda3133$ emission is also observed in our highest quality spectrum obtained on day 883.
+Weak Mg II $\lambda2800$, O III $\lambda3133$ and [\ion{O}{3}] $\lambda4363$ emission is also observed in our highest quality spectrum obtained on day 883.
 Narrow absorption lines from the host are observed around Mg II $\lambda\lambda2796, 2803$ and standard Fe II interstellar lines.
 We use Lorentzian and Gaussian profiles to fit the full width at half maximum (FWHM) of the emission lines.
 At least two components are needed in most cases, especially the H Balmer emission and blend of Si~III] $\lambda$1892 + C~III] $\lambda$1909: a narrow unresolved Gaussian component with FWHM of $\approx 300$ km\,s$^{-1}$, and a second broader component having a half-width-zero-intensity wing that extends to $\approx 3000$ km\,s$^{-1}$.